-The course consists of a two hour lecture and a one hour workshop each week.
-Maximum benefit will be gained from attendance at all of these classes as this course is based on a combination of theory together with application to personal interactions and awareness.
+The course consists of a two-hour lecture and a two hour combined tutorial / workshop each week.
+Students should also engage in at least two hours of group activities each week.
+Maximum benefit will be gained from attendance at all of these classes as this course is based on a combination of practice and theory together with development of personal awareness of the field.